MudarHm/Civil-Fit-Out-Engineering-Portfolio/README.md

-# 👷‍♂️ Mudar Hamchou | Civil Engineer | Fit-Out Project Engineer
+# 👷 Mudar Hamchou | Civil Engineer | Fit-Out Project Engineer

-**📍 Dubai, UAE**
-**📞 +971 55 373 8745**
-**📧 mudarhamchou234@gmail.com**

----

 ## 🚀 About Me

-I am a Civil Engineer / Project Engineer with 4+ years experience in Dubai's luxury construction & fit-out market.
+I am a Civil Engineer | Project Engineer with 3+ years of experience in the UAE construction & fit-out industry.
-I specialize in full cycle project management of high-end villas, façade works, steel structures, renovation, and fit-out — from concept to client handover.
+I specialize in managing and delivering high-end villa projects, facade works, interior fit-outs, and renovation works — from concept to handover.

----

-## 🛠️ Skills

-- Project Management & Site Supervision
-- High-end Fit-Out & Interior Execution
-- Façade Engineering & Steel Structures
-- BOQ, Estimation & IPC Preparation
-- Client & Consultant Coordination
-- AutoCAD | Microsoft Office | MS Project
+Proven ability in site supervision, project management, client coordination, and cross-discipline collaboration.

 ---